About Beyond Skin

 Our online presence is getting stronger.
 We are engaging with new media, social networks and working closely with our design partner Sinful Design, who produce our outstanding promotional materials and handle our website network.
 Online, we feel we strengthen our projects and extend our network even further.

-In 2010, many of our ideas & projects have settled into formats & brands.
-Our new team is running at a steady pace, focusing on a variety of roles.
+Many of our ideas & projects have settled into sustainable formats & brands.

 Although we operate with the usual tight governance procedures of most charities, we are very unique.
 More of global family than an organisation, a social force rather than a brand and most of all a dynamic team of individuals that form part of a wider global movement to promote peace and equality for all.

-So if you are running an event or project or even just have an idea, we would love to hear from you.
+We'll say it one last time...if you are running an event or project or even just have an idea, we would love to hear from you!